JackDanna/FogentRoleplayTemplate/README.md

 **Affected Attributes:** If any skill is governed by at least one of the attribute listed, than apply the Dice Pool Modifier to that Skill's Dice Pool.

-**Dice Pool Modifier:** The Dice Pool Modifier that will be applied to a Dice Pool.
+**Dice Pool Modifier:** The Dice Pool Modifier that will be applied to the Dice Pools.

 ### Injury